 - Table Prefix ($table_prefix) [mostly 'wp_']

-There you will find the following lines (note: $table_prefix will not be included in all cases):
+There you'll find the following lines (note: $table_prefix will not be included in all cases):

 Compare this information with the information you have just obtained.
 Save these changes and upload the file to the main directory of your server (overwrite the original file, you have a local backup).
 If the information is now correct, you should be able to use your website normally again.

 Cause 2: Incorrect database

 If this resolves the error, don't forget to remove the code from wp-config.php.

 Cause 3: Problems with your host

 In some cases, the SQL server may be down and not accessible.
 It is also possible that a maximum database size may potentially have been reached.
 Or the resources of your hosting provider are exhausted.

-Unfortunately, this is often the case with SharedHosting .
-There you share a server with many other websites, and if one site of them consumes a lot of resources, this is of course at the expense of your site .
+Unfortunately, this is often the case with shared hosting, where you share a server with many other websites.
+When one site consumes a lot of resources, this is, of course, at the expense of your site.
 For this reason, we always recommend that you use high-performance hosting especially adapted to WordPress .
 High-Performance-Hostingso that it does not come to such overloads.